CG-ADAMS/Talend-Ansible/ansible/roles/tac/README.md

   ```
 - Systemd

-  If you want to install as systemd service, use `app_install_systemd` parameter, for which allowed values are "yes" or "no".
+  To install as systemd service, set the `app_install_systemd` parameter.
+Possible values are "yes" or "no".
 For example:
   ```
   app_install_systemd: 'yes'
   ```
 - Web-application name

-  To specify web-application name, use `tac_webapp_name` parameter.
+  To specify the web-application name, set the `tac_webapp_name` parameter.
 For example:
   ```
   tac_webapp_name: 'org.talend.administrator'
   ```
 - Admin username/password

-  To specify admin username and password, use `tac_admin_user` and `tac_admin_pass` parameters.
+  To specify the admin username and password, set the `tac_admin_user` and `tac_admin_pass` parameters.
 For example:
   ```
   tac_admin_user: 'security@company.com'
   tac_admin_pass: 'admin'
   ```
 - SSO

-  To use SSO, use `tac_use_sso` parameter, for which allowed values are "yes" or "no".
+  To use SSO, set the `tac_use_sso` parameter.
+Possible values are "yes" or "no".
 For example
   ```
   tac_use_sso: 'no'
   ```
 - LogServer

-  To use LogServer, use `tac_use_logserver` parameter, for which allowed values are "yes" or "no".
-If the value is "yes", then you need to specify LogServer host and port.
+  To use LogServer, set the `tac_use_logserver` parameter.
+Possible values are "yes" or "no".
+If the value is "yes", you need to specify LogServer host and port.
 For example:
   ```
   tac_use_logserver: 'yes'
   tac_logserver_host: 'localhost'